Brand Positioning: Inside the sandwich chain brands

 “As we think about bringing Quiznos forward, the place, the physical design, is a big part of the Quiznos experience.”

 Really?
 That’s what will draw in new customers.
 Updating locations is part of doing business.
 But it’s not a reason for customers to choose.
 Neither are menu changes or any other process a brand opts to do.
 They are important for running a business.
 But do not confuse them with the reasons why consumers prefer a brand over another.
 (Pendergast should probably consider rebranding.)

 You can certainly make an argument that Subway markets its own table stakes.
 All sandwich shops should have fresh ingredients.
 That’s all fine and well and good.
 But you can only take that route if you spend millions of dollars ($459 million to be exact) on marketing.
 It can be everything to everybody with that budget.

 If you spend that much on advertising, yes, you can market a table stake and own the category – as long as your competitors remain copycats.
 Walmart spends $3.7 billion on advertising.
 So it can live with branding positioning of low cost because its competitors haven’t been different and better.

 Most brands don’t have that kind of cash to spend.
 Therefore, they must be different and better to steal market share.
 There’s no other way.

 Other branding positioning aspects to consider

 A few more things to consider when developing branding positioning.
 First, your competitive set is often larger than you might think.
 From the prospective of your target audience, wherever they can fulfill the need your services address is a competitor.
-The competition of Subway and Quiznos extends to McDonalds, Starbucks, Chick-fil-A and so many others.
+The competition of Subway, Panera Bread and Jimmy John’s extends to McDonalds, Starbucks, Chick-fil-A and so many others.